-The need for an LPS should be assessed in accordance with IEC 62305-2 [14].
+The need for an LPS should be assessed in accordance with [IEC 62305-2].

-Guidance on when to install SPDs to protect customer owned equipment is given in ITU-T Rec.
-K.46 [21] and IEC 62305-2 [14].
+Guidance on when to install SPDs to protect customer-owned equipment is given in [ITU-T K.46] and [IEC 62305-2].

-Determining when to protect network operator plant against lightning is in accordance with ITU-T Recs K.46 [21] and K.47 [22], and IEC 61663-2 [12].
+Determining when to protect network operator plant against lightning is in accordance with [ITU-T K.46], [ITU-T K.47], [ITU-T K.72] and [IEC 62305-2].

-Protection of telecommunication equipment users within the building is normally only required when there is a significant risk of a direct strike to the customers building or a direct strike to one of the building services near to the building.
+Protection of telecommunication equipment users within the building is normally only required when there is a significant risk of a direct strike to the customer's building or a direct strike to one of the building services near the building.